Translate this page

 The dates for the 3 annual festivals (Exodus 23:14-16)are printed in green, and the annual holy days are in red.

-(Local time is utilized by some church groups in North America.)
-The new moon was visible over North America on the evening of
+Local time is utilized by some church groups in North America.Crescent Moon Watch shows where the new moon will first be visible

 |New Year's Day||Thu|

 | Fri eve|